janlelis/matrix/README.md

 The `Vector` class represents a mathematical vector, which is useful in its own right, and also constitutes a row or column of a `Matrix`.

-## Installation
+## Installation from rubygems.org

-The `matrix` library comes pre-installed with Ruby.
+The **matrix** library is a default gem, which means it comes pre-installed with Ruby.
 Unless you need recent features, you can simply `require 'matrix'` directly, no need to install it.

-If you need features that are more recent than the version of Ruby you want to support (check the [CHANGELOG](CHANGELOG.md)), you must use the gem.
-To do this, add this line to your application's Gemfile or gem's gemspec:
+Ruby ships with a locked version of this gem.
+You can find out which version of **matrix** is included in your version of Ruby on [stdgems.org/matrix](https://stdgems.org/matrix).
+To get [all bug fixes and the latest features](CHANGELOG.md) you have to install this library as a gem.
+This can be done by adding the following line to your application's Gemfile or gem's gemspec:

 ```ruby
 gem 'matrix'